kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 * Name (string): Name of the resource being referenced
 * Kind (string):  Optional, defaults to the cluster wide CRD kinds of `VirtualMachineClusterInstancetype` or `VirtualMachineClusterPreference` if not provided
 * RevisionName (string) : Optional, name of a [ControllerRevision](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) containing a copy of the [`VirtualMachineInstancetypeSpec`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachineinstancetypespec) or [`VirtualMachinePreferenceSpec`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachinepreferencespec) taken when the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) is first started.
 See the [Versioning](#versioning) section below for more details on how and why this is captured.
+* InferFromVolume (string): Optional, see the `Inferring defaults from Volumes` section below for more details.

 ## Versioning